Abbey Pence is an AmeriCorps member serving as a first-year Virginia College Advising Corps (VCAC) adviser at Cumberland High School.

 “As a psychology major, I never thought that I would find myself in the school system, but this has been an essential part of me figuring out what I was called to do,” Abbey reflects.
 “This experience has completely changed the trajectory of my career.
 Initially this position was supposed to be a stepping stone, but it has been a significant role for me.
 I have ultimately decided to pursue a master’s degree in higher education because I can’t imagine my life not revolving around our youth.
 Giving back to the community I lived in during my undergrad has been incredibly fulfilling.”

-Story of Service: Highlands Fellowship
+Story of Service: Kimbra Staten

 Debbie Brubaker